jeffposnick/jeffy-info/site/posts/2021/07/17/sw-rendering.md

 The CloudFlare Workers runtime supports loading static assets via a [`kv-asset-handler` helper library](https://github.com/cloudflare/kv-asset-handler).

 The browser runtime relies on Workbox's caching and routing to load those assets.
-Most of the site's assets are [precached](https://developers.google.com/web/tools/workbox/modules/workbox-precaching), with an asset manifest generated at [build time](https://github.com/jeffposnick/jeffy-info/blob/239d278c07a9fdde273e9337056a4d04dcc321f4/scripts/utils.mjs#L97-L106).
-Anything precached can be loaded by the browser's service worker via Workbox's [`matchPrecache()` method](https://github.com/jeffposnick/jeffy-info/blob/239d278c07a9fdde273e9337056a4d04dcc321f4/src/service-worker/browser-sw.ts#L17-L26).
+A [stale-while-revalidate strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate) ensures that the service worker can render all the content quickly if you've previously visited the same page.

-Some of the pages on this blog have images, though, and it seems a bit wasteful to precache those unconditionally.
-Instead, I have a [browser-only route](https://github.com/jeffposnick/jeffy-info/blob/239d278c07a9fdde273e9337056a4d04dcc321f4/src/service-worker/browser-sw.ts#L30-L35) set up to match `/images/` requests, along with a [stale-while-revalidate strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate) for keeping those cached and updated.
+Workbox's [`BroadcastUpdatePlugin`](https://developers.google.com/web/tools/workbox/modules/workbox-broadcast-update) will notify any open `window` clients when an update is found for cached content during the revalidate step.
+I took the blunt-force approach of reloading the entire page when this happens, but a more nuance approach would involve showing a message on the screen, prompting the user to reload if they would like to see new content.

-If you're offline and visit a page that has an image you haven't previously seen, then the page's content will load, but the images won't be available.
-That seems like a reasonable compromise!
+An alternative approach would be to use [Workbox's build tools](https://developers.google.com/web/tools/workbox/modules/workbox-build) to generate a precache manifest of all the JSON files needed to render every page on the site.
+(This is what I've done with previous iterations of this blog.)
+I decided to go with runtime caching approach instead, in the interest of minimizing the amount of data transferred during service worker installation.
+This means that you can navigate to every page on this blog while offline—only to the pages you've previously visited.
+If making the entirety of your site work offline after the first visit is important to your use case, precaching everything will let you do that!

 ## What's next?